 What should I do in an emergency?

-In an emergency situation you should contact the Office of Campus Safety and Security at (914) 633-2560.
+In an emergency situation you should contact the Office of Campus Safety at (914) 633-2560.
 You can also contact the New Rochelle Police Department from a landline by dialing 911 or via cell phone by dialing (914) 654-2300.

 What else can I do with regard to safety at Iona College?

 As a member of the Iona Community, you are urged to register your cell phone number in order to receive emergency text messages.
-To do so, please visit the Campus Safety and Security web page, click on campus emergency notification system and follow the directions.
+To do so, please visit the Campus Safety web page, click on campus emergency notification system and follow the directions.

 Who is on the CARE Team?